-AllianzGI will vote against remuneration related proposals where insufficient information has been provided to allow investors to make an informed decision.
+AllianzGI will vote against remuneration related proposals - either on policy or the report - where insufficient information has been provided to allow investors to make an informed decision.

 AllianzGI expects all companies that received high levels of dissent on their remuneration proposals to understand the rationale behind negative votes and address investor concerns.
-We may vote against the Chairman and members of the Remuneration Committee where shareholder concerns remain unaddressed despite significant shareholder dissent or where we remain unsatisfied with the remuneration policy following engagement with the company.
+We may vote against the Chairperson and members of the Remuneration Committee where shareholder concerns remain unaddressed despite significant shareholder dissent or where we remain unsatisfied with the remuneration policy following engagement with the company.